Proviesec/Proviesec-Bug-Bounty-Dorking-Site-PBBDS/README.md

 ## Nice To Have
 - [ ] xss configuration (jquery....)
+  - [ ] show you the best xss in your case
 - [ ] Load the payload lists from proviesec
 - [ ] best tool Selector (Decision Tree)
   - [ ] question and what todo